PierreLouisBouchez/TestNwave/README.md

 - Currently, the library only supports circles.
 Other shapes like squares, triangles, or polygons can be added to the SceneObject file .

-- In addition to JSON and CSV serializers, other formats like XML or YAML can be added in the class Serializer.
+- In addition to JSON and CSV serializers, other formats like XML or USD can be added in the class Serializer.

+- In parallel to the PNG and JPG renderers, other formats such as HTML or PPM can be added in the Renderer class.